 - Attend on-campus events to showcase the Prime Program

-- Attend weekly calls and sessions with Amazon Employees
+- Participate in weekly calls and sessions with Amazon Employees

 - Report activity with event plans, meeting notes, and social media activity

-You must be a full-time college student that maintains a 3.0 GPA or higher and willing to commit 6-8 hours a week per semester to be considered.
-Apply here.
+You must be a full-time college student that maintains a 3.0 GPA or higher and be willing to commit 6-8 hours a week per semester to be considered.

-Red Bull is a wildly popular energy drink distributed by an Austrian company, Red Bull GmbH.
-Red Bull is the leading energy drink consumed in the United States, achieving over $4.5 billion in sales in 2018.
-With its distinct logo and brand, Red Bull is known for sponsoring athletes as well as participating in numerous major global sporting events.
+Red Bull is a wildly popular energy drink distributed by Austrian company Red Bull GmbH.
+The company produces the leading energy drink in the United States, achieving over $4.5 billion in sales in 2018.
+With its distinct logo and branding, Red Bull is known for sponsoring athletes as well as participating in numerous major global sporting events.

-Red Bull has one of the more recognized brand ambassador programs, due to its iconic Mini-Coopers driving around with the giant Red Bull can on top, handing out free drinks to caffeine crazed students all over college campuses.
-Red Bull strongly utilizes guerrilla marketing tactics to target its audience, as it has a younger demographic that is not easily reached from traditional marketing.
-Because of this, Red Bull ambassadors have a large social media presence for their campaigns, heavily using mediums like Instagram and Twitter.
+This is one of the most recognizable brand ambassador programs due to its iconic Mini-Coopers driving around with a giant Red Bull can on top, distributing free drinks to caffeine-crazed students all over college campuses.
+Red Bull strongly utilizes guerrilla marketing tactics to target its audience, as it has a younger demographic that is not easily reached by traditional marketing.
+Because of this, ambassador campaigns have a large social media presence, relying heavily on mediums like Instagram and Twitter.